6 new streaming movies and TV shows you can watch in Australia this weekend

 Below, you'll find a list of new highlights, with binge-worthy TV shows sitting alongside some great big-budget movie arrivals – and a couple of oddball left-of-field entries, just for some variety.

-The big new shows and movies in this entry include Amazon's raunchy erotic thriller The Voyeurs, and Netflix's Atomic Blonde-esque action flick Kate, and the Season 2 return of Wu Tant: An American Saga on Stan.
-Here are our streaming picks for the weekend of September 10-13, 2021.
+The big new shows and movies in this entry include the highly anticipated third season of Netflix's Sex Education, the long-awaited live-action arrival of Y: The Last man on Binge, and the return of the Rafter family in Amazon's Back to the Rafters revival.
+Here are our streaming picks for the weekend of September 17-19, 2021.

 (Movie – available now)